yangobeil/language-identifier/README.md

 python predict.py word -m model

 where word is the word that you want to classify and model is either FF, RNN, CNN or CNNsep.

+# To use API

+To use the API implemented using flask, just run one of the three files using the command

+python app_v??.py

+For versions 1 nd 1.1 just go to the link that appears using a web browser and navigate the site.
+For version 2 you can use a library like requests in python to access the API's data.
+The necessary inputs are the word to clasify and the model to use.
+For more detail see the blog post that I wrote: https://medium.com/@yan.gobeil/deploying-a-keras-model-as-an-api-using-flask-177583300073.

 # To train new model